tinghe14/LeetCode-Python-Note/README.md

 - [X] September 2021 - 50 questions

 # Journal
-- starting from 07 21, 2021 during first year PhD summer vocation, aim to find a data scientist summer intern in 2nd year and in the end find a machine learning engineer or NLP engineer position
+- starting from 07 21, 2021 during first year PhD summer vocation, aim to find a data scientist summer intern in 2nd year and in the end find a machine learning engineer or NLP engineer position.
+- begining at 08 31, 2021 starting my 2nd year PhD, learning the Java from homewood campus.